Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## Running the Adventure
 Darling of the Docks is a short adventure intended for one character of 5th level.
 The goal of this adventure is to introduce the player to a crime syndicate called [[the Network]], the headquarters of which are located in Gullenshire.
 Gullenshire is the smallest and most prosperous port city of Hoverncast, the west coast of [[Durn]].

+The player or party don't have to know that the adventure has started in order to participate

 # Part 1: Madame Laurent

 The adventure begins when they player or the party arrives in the city of Gullenshire.
 They are free to explore the city.
 When asking around or looking for a tavern, they will find [[the Thirsty Deckhand]].
 When they finally arrives at the Thirsty Deckhand, they will be told by the hostess that [[Madame Laurent@ivonne-laurent]], also known as *Darling of the Docks*, will be performing tonight.
 If the player is sitting alone, they will be approached by [[Dalngram Ungart]], which will then start a casual conversation with the player.
 If they're in a party and Dalngram can't catch a moment alone with them, he will instead approach the party and inquire about them, as he hadn't seen them before in this tavern.
 Either way, he will warn the player or the party that he's Madame Laurent's bodyguard so they "better not bother the lass."